FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_04.md

 \end{gathered}
 $$

-- Variance calculation involves the second derivates and the Fisher's information.
+- Variance calculation involves the second derivatives and the Fisher's information.

 -----